 S11.5.1 of Ref.1; S9.84 - 9.93 of Ref.
-2 Land-based sediment The basic requirements and procedures for excavated sediment disposal specified under ETWB TC(W) No. 34/2002 shall be To ensure the sediment is handled and disposed of in a least impacted way Contractor All construction sites Construction stage ETWB TC(W) NO. 34/2002 N/A 3.33 Of Ref.
-2 followed. and in accordance to the Dumping at Sea Ordinance The Project Proponent should agree in advance with MFC of CERD on the cite allocation.
-Subject to the final decision by statutory (DASO) N/A CEDD on the site allocation.
-Subject to the final decision by MFC, Type 1 sediments are typically disposed to South Cheung APCO Chau and/or East of Ninepin as open sea disposal while Type 2 WPCO sediments are disposed to East Sha Chau as confined marine disposal.
-Sampling and Testing Plan(s) should be prepared in accordance N/A with ETWB TC(W) No. 34/2002.
-Site investigation, based on the Sediment Sampling and Testing Plan(s), should be carried out in order to confirm the disposal arrangements for the proposed excavated sediments.
-A Sediment Quality Report (SQR) should then be submitted to EPD for agreement prior to the tendering of the construction contract, discussing in details the site investigation, testing results as well as the delineation of each of the categories of excavated materials and the corresponding N/A types of disposal.
-14// The excavated sediments is expected to be loaded onto the dumping trucks and transferred to the barging point where the sediments would be transported via barge to the existing designated disposal sites allocated by the MFC.
-The excavated sediment would be disposed of according to its determined disposal options and ETWB TC(W) No. 34/2002.
-Requirements of the Air Pollution Ordinance (Construction N/A Dust) Regulation, where relevant, shall be adhered to during excavation, transportation and disposal of sediments.
-Stockpiling of contaminated sediments should be avoided as far N/A as possible.
-If temporary stockpiling of contaminated N/A sediments is necessary, the excavated sediment should be covered by tarpaulin and the area should be placed within earth bunds or sand bags to prevent leachate from entering the ground, nearby drains and/or surrounding water bodies.
+2 The basic requirements and procedures for excavated sediment disposal specified under ETWB TC(W) No. 34/2002 shall be followed.
+The Project Proponent should agree in advance with MFC of CEDD on the site allocation.
+Subject to the final decision by MFC, Type 1 sediments are typically disposed to South Cheung Chau and/or East of Ninepin as open sea disposal while Type 2 sediments are disposed to East Sha Chau as confined marine disposal.
+Sampling and Testing Plan(s) should be prepared in accordance with ETWB TC(W) No. 34/2002.
+Site investigation, based on the Sediment Sampling and Testing Plan(s), should be carried out in order to confirm the disposal arrangements for the proposed To ensure the sediment is handled and disposed of in a least impacted way and in accordance to the statutory Contractor All construction sites Construction stage ETWB TC(W) NO. 34/2002 Dumping at Sea Ordinance (DASO) APCO WPCO N/A N/A excavated sediments.
+A Sediment Quality Report (SQR) should then be submitted to EPD for agreement prior to the tendering of the construction contract, discussing in details the site investigation, testing results as well as the delineation of each of the categories of excavated materials and the corresponding types of disposal. • The excavated sediments is expected to be loaded onto the dumping trucks and transferred to the barging point where the sediments would be transported via barge to the existing designated disposal sites allocated by the MFC.
+The excavated N/A sediment would be disposed of according to its determined disposal options and ETWB TC(W) No. 34/2002.
+Requirements of the Air Pollution Ordinance (Construction Dust) Regulation, where relevant, shall be adhered to during N/A excavation, transportation and disposal of sediments.
+Stockpiling of contaminated sediments should be avoided as far as possible.
+If temporary stockpiling of contaminated sediments is necessary, the excavated sediment should be covered by tarpaulin and the area should be placed within N/A earth bunds or sand bags to prevent leachate from entering the ground, nearby drains and/or surrounding water bodies.
 The stockpiling areas should be completely paved or covered by linings in order to avoid contamination to underlying soil or groundwater.
 Separate and clearly defined areas should be provided for stockpiling of contaminated and uncontaminated materials.
 Leachate, if any, should be collected and discharged according to the Water Pollution Control Ordinance (WPCO).
-21/2 In order to minimize the potential odour / dust emissions N/A during excavation and transportation of the sediment, the excavated sediments should be wetted during excavation / material handling and should be properly covered when placed on trucks or barges.
-Loading of the excavated sediment to the barge should be controlled to avoid splashing and overflowing - of the sediment slurry to the surrounding water.
+In order to minimize the potential odour / dust emissions during excavation and transportation of the sediment, the excavated sediments should be wetted during excavation / material handling and should be properly covered when placed on trucks or barges.
+Loading of the excavated sediment to the barge should be controlled to avoid splashing and overflowing of the sediment slurry to the surrounding water.
+N/A